yuchenzh/FastChemistrySolver-OpenFOAM-10/README.md

 # Chemistry Model

-    An improved chemistry integration module for OpenFOAM-10.
+An improved chemistry integration module for OpenFOAM-10 to accelerates the chemistry solver.

+# Key Advantages

+- **Mathematically consistent with OpenFOAM-10’s original formulation** —

+- **No third-party dependencies** —

+- **Significant performance improvement** —

+# Limitations

+This optimized combustion solver is still under development.
+Some functions and reaction types may not work as expected:
-    It accelerates the chemistry solver but does not yet support tabulation or reduction methods.
-Only support ideal gas
+1. Doesn't support tabulation method or reduction method to further accelerating computation.
+2. Only support ideal gas
+3. Support the following reaction type: irreversibleArrhenius
+    irreversibleArrheniusLindemannChemicallyActivated
+    irreversibleArrheniusLindemannFallOff
+    irreversibleArrheniusSRIChemicallyActivated
+    irreversibleArrheniusSRIFallOff
+    irreversibleArrheniusTroeChemicallyActivated
+    irreversibleArrheniusTroeFallOff
+    irreversibleThirdBodyArrhenius
+    nonEquilibriumReversibleArrhenius
+    nonEquilibriumReversibleThirdBodyArrhenius
+    reversibleArrhenius
+    reversibleArrheniusLindemannChemicallyActivated
+    reversibleArrheniusLindemannFallOff
+    reversibleArrheniusSRIChemicallyActivated
+    reversibleArrheniusSRIFallOff
+    reversibleArrheniusTroeChemicallyActivated
+    reversibleArrheniusTroeFallOff
+    reversibleThirdBodyArrhenius
+4. Unsupport the following reaction type: irreversibleJanev
+    irreversibleLandauTeller
+    irreversibleLangmuirHinshelwood
+    irreversiblePowerSeries
+    nonEquilibriumReversibleLandauTeller
+    reversibleJanev
+    reversibleLandauTeller
+    reversibleLangmuirHinshelwood
+    reversiblePowerSeries
+    irreversibleFluxLimitedLangmuirHinshelwood
+    irreversibleSurfaceArrhenius

+# Numerical consistency
+This code includes the analytical derivatives for Falloff and ChemicallyActivated reactions,
+which are not considered by default during compilation in OpenFOAM-10.
+For reference, see the ChemicallyActivatedReactionRateI.H and FallOffReactionRateI.H files in OpenFOAM-10.

 # Prerequisites

 1. cmake >= 3.10.2
 2. gcc >= 5.4.0
 3. OpenFOAM-10

 # Compilation